jimmyycodes/Frugal-Finder/README.md

 ### Environment Variable

-In order to run the app fully, you will need an environment variable.
+In order to run the app fully, you will need environment variables for both the scraper and the backend.
 Please contact any of us to receive this.
-The environment variable is responsible for connecting to the DB.
-Since our scrapper will be the main one updating to the DB it is required that anyone who forks the repo must need an environment variable to have the scrapper run properly.
+The environment variables are responsible for connecting to the DB.
+Since our scraper will be the main one updating to the DB it is required that anyone who forks the repo must need the environment variables to have the scraper and backend run properly.
-It is fine to place the environment variable in the root file of the directory.
+It is fine to place the environment variables in the root file of the directory.

 ## How to test the app